 - “Sequence to Fixed” where the input is given as sequence, and the output is of fixed size.
 This is generally applied for Sentiment Analysis which is explored next.

 Feedback is one of the essential elements of good communication.
 Be it a brand-new movie or a cutting-edge tech that’s recently launched, the response of the intended audience is what makes or breaks them.
 Hence analyzing people’s sentiment towards a product is important now more than ever.

-From setting an alarm to making the grocery list to entertain you while you are feeling bored, virtual assistants play a huge part in our daily routines.
+From setting the alarm to making the grocery list to entertain you while you are feeling bored, virtual assistants play a huge part in our daily routines.
 They are engineered to accept the user’s voice commands and perform the task entrusted with them.
-Virtual assistants are designed to interact with humans in a very human way, most of their responses would feel like the responses you would receive from a friend or colleague.
-In addition to NLP virtual assistants also focuses on Natural Language Understanding so as to keep up with the ever-growing slangs, sentiments, and intent behind the user’s input.
+Virtual assistants are designed to interact with humans in a very human way; most of their responses would feel like the responses you would receive from a friend or colleague.
+In addition to NLP, virtual assistants also focus on Natural Language Understanding so as to keep up with the ever-growing slang, sentiments, and intent behind the user’s input.

 The growth of applications using NLP has only progressed over the years and continues to so.
-Language has always played a pivotal role in our history and with state-of-the-art machine translations we are slowing breaking the language barrier that once restricted us to be able to interact with other people and culture.
+Language has always played a pivotal role in our history and with state-of-the-art machine translations, we are slowly breaking the language barrier that once restricted us to be able to interact with other people and cultures.
 Within or outside our home, we are relying on this magnificent technology for daily tasks.
 Now the time is better than ever to explore all the possibilities that NLP can offer us.

 This has been a guide to Applications of NLP.
-Here we discuss the introduction and various applications of Natural Processing Language in detail.
+Here we discuss the introduction and various applications of Natural Processing Language with detail explanation.
 You may also have a look at the following articles to learn more –